JustifiedTB/group-project-2/README.md

 - Undersampling was done through RandomUnderSampler to balance the number of samples in each class

 # Undersampled data
-All the classification models were used to further evaluate the data after resampling it.
+All the classification models (KNN, Decision Tree, and Random Forest Classifier) were used to further evaluate the data after resampling it.

+# Confusion matrix
+a confusion matrix was built to illustrate the models' performance

 # Data source
 https://www.kaggle.com/datasets/fedesoriano/stellar-classification-dataset-sdss17?resource=download